 Developed by We Create Stuff, In Sound Mind occurs in the small town of Milton Haven, during the year 1997.
 You play as therapist Dr. Desmond Wales (Ph.D.) as he navigates the strange mystery around himself, his patients, and his town.

 The game takes place in four different “worlds”, you could say, and an apartment building that serves as the central hub.
 The basement level of this hub, which is where you start the game, acts as a small tutorial.
-It introduces you to both the puzzle solving you’ll be doing and also to the mysterious figure stalking your every move.
+It introduces you to both the puzzle-solving you’ll be doing and also to the mysterious figure stalking your every move.
 This figure haunts you throughout your playtime in various ways, such as leaving insidious notes or taunting you over the phone.
 Speaking of these notes, I’d be remiss if I didn’t talk about one of the best characters in the game, the environment itself.

 In Sound Mind regularly changes the objects, rooms, locations, and sometimes even the sky as you play.
-Progressing though a shopping mall, for example, you’ll often find mannequins have changed positions, walls have disappeared, notes and items are left for you, and more.
-This serves the horror aspect of the game very well of course, but it also elevates the mystery and puzzle solving.
+Progressing through a shopping mall, for example, you’ll often find mannequins have changed positions, walls have disappeared, notes and items are left for you, and more.
+This serves the horror aspect of the game very well of course, but it also elevates the mystery and puzzle-solving.
 There were times when I was completely lost but by retracing my steps, I found the location I had just left altered and ready to be explored again.

 Back to the central hub, you have an office on the top level and it’s here that you “play” the cassette tapes of your patients.
 Doing so allows you to enter their world and progress the story.
-Each of these levels differ drastically from each other, which wasn’t always a good thing.
+Each of these levels differs drastically from the other, which wasn’t always a good thing.
 The first tape, for example, felt like a tight and polished experience, while some of the later ones felt a little too open.

 The gameplay itself has a fair bit of variety in the number of tools you use, but it generally revolves around exploring your surroundings and trying to solve the puzzle at hand.
 While yes, there is combat, I’ll expand more on that later.
 Back to equipment, you need to use a mixture of tools to progress through areas.
 Such as needing to look through a mirror shard to figure out hints hidden behind walls or under the ground.
 This is just one example, of course, as by the end of the game you regularly make use of every tool in your disposal.